 The main disadvantage of exterior paints is the high amount of VOC content.
 VOCs are threats to both human health and the environment.

 These paints produce toxins even after they dry, and inhalation of these fumes can cause difficulty in breathing or other respiratory conditions.

 3. Ceiling Paints

-Another key characteristic of ceiling paints is their ability to hide imperfections along the edges of the room.
+Another key characteristic of ceiling paints is their hiding imperfections along the room’s edges.
 This is because they do not reflect light.

 4. Wall Paints